synedra/katacoda-scenarios/node-stargate/step1.md

 We will be making use of the Document API and REST API to connect to our **Astra** database.
 The **Stargate** API framework allows developers the freedom to access **Astra** with a variety of APIs.
 The REST and GraphQL APIs make it easy to interact with standard Cassandra databases. **With the Document API, you can save and search schemaless JSON documents in Cassandra**.
 No need to use SQL, CQL, or any database drivers to talk to the data layer.
 Just code and move on.

-_ehem...for those of you familiar with Apache Cassandra, yes, I just said you could skip data modeling._
+_ahem...for those of you familiar with Apache Cassandra, yes, I just said you could skip data modeling._

 ![Document API Flow](https://github.com/DataStax-Examples/battlestax/blob/master/tutorial/document-api.png?raw=true)